MobilePayDev/MobilePay-Payments-API/docs/app-payments/development-guide/getting-started.md

 ## Step 1 - Register

 All merchants should order the product needed on the MobilePay portal [here](https://admin.mobilepay.dk/).
-If you are a Third Party integrator and don't have an agreement with MobilePay sign up [here](https://www.mobilepaygroup.com/partner/signup).
+If you are a Third Party integrator and don't have an agreement with MobilePay you can sign up [here](https://www.mobilepaygroup.com/partner/signup).
 When the sign up have been approved by our business representatives we will contact your technical contact in order to start the integration process.

 ## Step 2 - API documentation